Stratford Warriors

 The Stratford Warriors are a junior ice hockey team based in Stratford, Ontario, Canada.
 They play in the Mid-Western division of the Greater Ontario Junior Hockey League.
-The team was originally named the Warriors but was changed to Cullitons in 1975 in honour of the team sponsor the Culliton brothers.
-The sponsorship from the Culliton brothers ended in 2016, bringing the name "Warriors" back to the city.
+The team was originally named the Warriors but was changed to Cullitons in 1975 in honor of the team sponsor the Culliton brothers.
+When the sponsorship from the Culliton brothers ended in 2016, the team reverted to its original name, bringing the name "Warriors" back to the city.